 "Do I have to be labeled, "home-bound" to receive Dr. Sterba's care, like with visiting nurse practitioners?"

 No. Elderly and disabled patients do not need to be labeled "home-bound" to be cared for at-home by Dr. Sterba.

-Dr. Sterba cares for everyone as a "V.I.N." ("Very Important Neighbor!"), much more important that a V.I.P!
+Dr. Sterba cares for everyone as a "V.I.N." ("Very Important Neighbor!"), much more important than a V.I.P!
 We are all commanded by the LORD to love and care for each other as Good Neighbors.